KSU-CS-Software-Engineering/cs-student-portal/DEVELOPING.md

 4. Restart the web server `sudo systemctl restart nginx`

+## IDE

+The recommended IDE is PHP Storm, but also code editors like VS Code or Atom can be used.

+For better PHP Storm auto-completion run the following three commands in the project root

+    php artisan ide-helper:generate
+    php artisan ide-helper:model
+    php artisan ide-helper:meta

 ## Unit Testing

 Some very minor unit tests are available.
-To run the, execute `./vendor/bin/phpunit` in the main directory.
-Currently Laravel 5.1 only supports an older version of phpunit, so using the one in the vendor folder is best
+To run the tests, execute `./vendor/bin/phpunit` in the main directory.

 ## Deployment